nuadi/googlecrestscript/README.md

 ## getOrdersAdv

 This function requires a 2D array of options that is 2 columns wide and at least 3 rows high.
+The options can be in any order.
 Setup a range of cells like the following

 | | A | B
 |---|:--|--: